Meyer lemon bars with shortbread crust are perfectly sweet and tangy, a burst of sunny lemony flavour in every bite.

 I like using my stand mixer to make the crust because it’s faster, but a handled electric mixer will do just fine.
 Other than that, all you need are:

-How do you know when lemon bars are done baking?
+How to know when bars are done

 You know when your bars are done baking if the sides start to turn a light golden brown.
 The filling should look set as well, which means it’s not soupy or runny anymore.